AqwamCreates/DataPredict/docs/API/Models.md

 * No dimensionality reduction algorithms due to not being suitable for game-related use cases.
 They tend to be computationally expensive and are only useful when a full dataset is collected.
 This can be offset by choosing proper features and remove the unnecessary ones.

 * Going "Gold" upon my birthday at 23 January 2026.
+Probably.

 ## Regression